irq/gulp-typescript-template/readme.md

 ## Getting started
 To get started create a project folder and place the files from this repo in it.
 Run `npm install` and the following comments become availible.
-* gulp - build the project for development
+* gulp - build the project
-* gulp serve - build, watch and run development version on a local server
+* gulp serve - build, watch and run on a local server

-* gulp production - build the project for production (minification, bundling and source maps)
+Add --production to build for production.

 Source files should be places under the "app" folder and will be build into the "build" folder.